HampSwe/HampSwe.github.io/README.md

 # Substio

 ### About
-A temporary landing page for Substio.
+This repository hosts the codebase for the startup Substio.

 <br>